TOP INSIGHTS PRODUCT Friction Materials for Precise Braking and Holding

 Injection-Molded Friction Materials for Controlled Slip

-- Exceptionally high flexural strength.
-Compared with off-the-shelf engineering plastics, many applications can be realized without metal reinforcement, enabling weight reduction and quieter operation.
+• Exceptionally high flexural strength.
+Compared with off-the-shelf engineering plastics, these materials can meet application requirements without metal reinforcement in many cases, enabling weight reduction and quieter operation.

 Equipment-friendly.
 Planet-friendly.